andrewrk/naught/README.md

         Creates an `ipc-file` which naught uses to communicate with your server once it has started.

+        `worker-count` is evaluated with eq.js.
+You can optionally use the `cpus` variable. eg: cpus + 2.
+You can use all the Math methods. eg: round(cpus / 2).
+        Available options and their defaults:

         Available options and their defaults:

         --worker-count 1